g-orgo/bot-messagecatcher/README.md

 ### Permissions, scopes

-Well, as i mentioned before if you need specific scopes, like ban someone for exemple, you can use Express to get the authenticationURL (like the spotifyAPI use of it).
+Well... as i mentioned before if you need specific scopes, like ban someone for exemple, you can use Express to get the authenticationURL (like the spotifyAPI use of it).
 I mean, the only moment i needed more permissions that i already have with this generic oauth token generator (garanted by TMIJS) was when i pretend to create a "mod giver" command, but i left the idea behind so the generic token fits very well to my code.

 ### 1.2 Commands